GRAND VALLEY EQUINE ASSISTED LEARNING CENTER

 Consider leaving a legacy gift to the powerful work of GVEALC.

-Email us to learn how to give through your will, estate, retirement or stock.
+Email us at [email protected] to learn how to give through your will, estate, retirement or stock.

 GVEALC was granted not-for-profit, 501c3 status from the IRS.